Lean Bronze Certification

 Value stream mapping

-Exam questions are based on specific core reference material (PDF) selected by knowledgeable and experienced individuals:
+Exam questions are based on specific core reference material (PDF) selected by knowledgeable and experienced individuals.
+Save 10% by purchasing the Lean Bronze Certification book package, which includes:

-After you apply for the Lean Bronze Certification Program, you will receive a e-notification that will provide you details on your next steps.
-If you do not receive this email please contact email@example.com.
+After you apply for the Lean Bronze Certification program, you will receive an email that provides you with details on your next steps.
+If you do not receive this email, please contact email@example.com or call 800.733.4763.
+You have one year to take the exam from date of purchase.

-Review courses are not meant to be training, but a way to understand the exam, organize your reference material and refresh your memory.
-You must bring the recommended reading material to the course or have available for online.
+Review courses are not meant to be training, but a way to understand the Lean Certification exam, organize your reference material, and refresh your memory.
+You must bring the recommended reading material to the classroom review program or have available for the online review program.

-The open-book 170-question exam takes three hours.
-It is strongly recommended that you bring your recommended reading material to the exam.
+The open-book, 170-question exam takes three hours.
+It is strongly recommended that you bring your recommended reading materials (PDF) to the exam.
 All exam questions are taken from those sources.
 You can find exam taking tips here.
 (PDF)

-When you pass the exam, you receive a certificate (not a certification) that serves as a base for pursuit of the Lean Bronze, Silver and Gold Certifications.
+When you pass the knowledge exam, you receive a certificate (not a certification) that serves as a base for your pursuit of the Lean Bronze, Lean Silver, and Lean Gold Certifications.
 It is valid for three years and is not renewable.
+To earn your certification, you must submit and pass the lean portfolio review.

 - Completion of 80 hours minimum of education/training requirements.